- TABLE OF CONTENTS

 Meals were served the British colonial era way.
 There was a menu with several choices, and some of it was in French because, though the British hate the French, some food items that are really dull can easily be disguised by using their French name.

-The waiters would take orders, and there was a short wait, but all similarity to American culture ended there.
+The waiters would take orders from a menu with two of three choices of each course, and there was a short wait, but all similarity to American culture ended there.
 The waiter would come around with a large bowl of peas or mashed potatoes, slip the serving bowl in between you and the person to your left, and you would serve yourself a portion of each item on the menu which you wanted.
 It was very important to sit still while the person next to you was being served so that they got the roast beef onto their plate instead of the floor.
 All of this the British learn from birth, so we Americans had to learn on the fly.

 First comes the soup course.
 The waiter brings these huge shallow soup bowls that are shaped like a short flat hat sitting on its top, and he sets one in front of you.
 When he brings the soup in a tureen, you serve yourself, and the trick is to get the soup from the tureen into your bowl instead of into your lap.
 That is why the huge cloth napkin is handy.